How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Dropping (losing) leaves

-The cause of Nerve Plant dropping (losing) its leaves is too cold temperatures due to cold draughts.
-Maintain a more than average temperature and keep the plant away from cold draughts like windy doors and windows.
+The cause of Nerve Plant dropping (losing) its leaves is too cold temperatures due to cold drafts.
+Maintain a more than average temperature and keep the plant away from cold drafts like windy doors and windows.
+Check out this guide on understanding temperature for houseplants.

 Leggy growth

-The second possible reason for leggy growth is too little light as it grows best in medium to bright, indirect light away from direct sunlight or instal a grow light if the natural lighting is not adequate.
+The second possible reason for leggy growth is too little light as it grows best in medium to bright indirect light or instal a grow light if the natural lighting is not adequate.
+Check out this guide on understanding light for houseplants.

 Yellowing and wilting leaves